 I can’t even convey the extreme level of grief I was experiencing that had began building a few weeks prior to his diagnosis when I realized he was no longer responding to treatment.
 I felt detached from reality and had trouble comprehending what was going on while struggling to perform even the most basic tasks.
 The evening before I was to take him home, I was sitting next to his bed, starring at the window which had my own reflection, and one of his nurses came into the room, walked up behind me, gently caressed my shoulders and hair while bending down and softly whispering to me . . .
 “God gives little boys like Cody to moms like you because you have the strength to do what it takes to see him through this”, and she turned and walked out.
 That simple gesture filled me with the strength I needed to do what I knew I had to do.

 As I walked down the hallway heading out to the parking lot it was as if everything began moving in slow motion and I couldn’t think clearly about what I was doing or where I was going.
-As I went outside and began walking across the parking lot towards my car, I began coming unglued emotionally, I was trembling, my legs were shaking and my knees started buckling.
-I had to sit down on the asphalt in the middle of the parking lot for a few minutes and try to compose myself.
+As I went outside and began walking across the parking lot towards my car, I began falling apart emotionally.
+I felt like I was in a different reality where everything came crashing down, I was trembling inside to the point where I was nauseated, my legs were shaking and my knees started buckling.
+I had to sit down on the asphalt in the middle of the parking lot for a few minutes to try and compose myself.
 My heart was pounding out of my chest, I couldn’t see from the tears, and I couldn’t seem to catch my breath.
 The ground seemed to be moving and I felt disoriented and as though everything was closing in on me.
 After a brief period of trying to relax enough that I could get up and make it to the car, I finally got to my feet, and secured my son in his car seat next to me in the front seat and began driving.

-Then I felt as if I was waking up from a dream, became present, sat up and began calmly driving home.
+Then I felt as if I was waking up from a dream, became present, sat up, wiped the tears away and began calmly driving home, which was 35 miles away.
 When I got home I gathered my son, went into the house and placed a quilt over the rocking chair.
 I closed all the curtains, lit a couple of candles, got a glass of water, removed my shirt and bra and took all of my son’s clothes off except his diaper and colostomy bag, and sat down in the rocking chair.
 I laid him across my bare breasts so he could hear my heart beat, smell my skin, and be warmed by my body.
 I then started caressing his body with soft, loving affection, kissing his head and the side of his face, while softly humming a lullaby.
-I began slowly rocking while running pictures of him through my mind at six months old, smiling and laughing, then at a year old learning to walk and having his first birthday while eating his cake with his fingers.
+I felt as if I was pressing love into his body.
+I began slowly rocking while running pictures of him through my mind at six months old, smiling and laughing, then at a year old learning to walk and having his first birthday while eating his cake with his fingers, all messy and laughing.
 Then at two years, playing in the park with the other kids on the polka-dotted pony while laughing so hard he fell down.
 I saw him at his second Christmas where he was fascinated with the lights and was more intrigued with the bows and the wrapping paper than he was with the presents.
 I imagined him at two and three years old, healthy, and strong as I became filled with an overwhelming love for him.
 I continued caressing and kissing him as I rocked him gently singing sweet lullabies to him.

 At first he was lethargic and unresponsive, like he was in the hospital, his little body was cool and limp.
 After a few hours he started moving his hands and feet as if readjusting from being uncomfortable.
 After about six hours he sneezed and rubbed his nose.
 Then he started moving as if waking up from a nap.
 After about eight hours, he opened his eyes and gaze straight into mine, then smiled and started acting irritable.
 As he began squirming slightly trying to breast-feed I thought . . . he’s actually hungry!
 When I put him down to get his bottle he cried until I picked him back up.
 He then drank 4 ounces of a special formula, and later ate some mashed bananas.
 I fell asleep with him in my arms and by the next day he was fully active, eating, cooing, in playing in his crib.

-The hospital called me two days later because they couldn’t figure out why they hadn’t heard from me.
+The hospital called me two days later because they couldn’t figure out why they hadn’t heard from me and wanted to check to see if I was alright.
 When I told his doctor that he had made what seemed like a full recovery and was eating, drinking, and playing, he was in disbelief and wanted me to bring him in for a checkup.
 Upon examining him he said, “this doesn’t make any sense, this shouldn’t be possible”.
 He was then struck by the fact that he recovered without any side effects from what appeared as deterioration of his major organs.
 He then began questioning me on what I had done, how I did it, and what on earth possessed me to do it, and when I told him, he just got a blank look on his face stared at me for a moment, and finally said “I guess a mother’s love is the ultimate healing power after all”, and shook his head while laughing with a sense of relief.

 After a series of surgeries the second time, they remove the diseased part of his intestines and let that heal for a couple weeks, and then closed his colostomy.
 He did well for a couple of days, but then began having severe diarrhea, and after several days, began dehydrating.
 He once again failed to progress and started falling back into the same pattern.
 They then came to me saying that he wasn’t responding to treatment as expected and they needed to put him back on life support and implant a mainline IV into his chest.
-But this time I began realizing that the same thing seemed to be happening all over again as the first time.
-So I elected instead to take him out of the hospital and bring him home to heal in the same way I had done before.
+But this time I began realizing that the same thing seemed to be happening that happened the first time.
+As I sat and thought about it I kept getting the feeling I needed to take him home.
+After thinking about it for a couple of days while monitoring his behavior and deterioration, I decided to take him out of the hospital and bring him home to heal in the same way I had done before.

 The doctors refused to give me permission to take him out of the hospital, which was very concerning because it forced me into making a crucial decision that went against all medical advice and was based strictly on my own inner feelings as a realization.
-I then decided to take him out without their permission, which was a very stressful and risky thing to do, and I had no moral support at all from my husband who was in disbelief over the whole thing.
-I had to sign all kinds of legal documents relieving the doctors and hospital from all responsibility.
+I then decided to take him out without their permission, which was a very stressful and risky thing to do, and I had no moral support at all from my husband who was in disbelief over my reaction to the whole matter.
+I had to sign several legal documents relieving the doctors and hospital from all responsibility.
 As I was walking down the hall leaving the hospital with him, his doctor was following after me pleading with me by telling me I was “killing my son” and that I didn’t know what I was doing.
 They were telling me in a forceful manner that if he died they would not be responsible, I would be.
-But I was confident in my intuition and what I was realizing and the decision I was making based on it, and so I proceeded in taking him home.
+But I felt confident in my intuition, what I was realizing and the decision I was making based on it, and so I proceeded in taking him home.
 When I finally got him home and began caring for him in the same way as before, he was awake within a few hours, alert and wanting to eat.
 The diarrhea subsided completely after a couple of days and he had his first “successful bowel movement” at 8 1/2 months old.
-I was so overcome with relief in knowing I did the right thing that it changed my perception of what it means to connect to my own inner power, and I learned how to believe in myself without doubt.
+I was so overcome with relief in knowing I did the right thing that it changed my entire perception of what it means to connect to my own inner power, and I learned how to believe in myself without doubt or fearful negotiation.